OHDSI/ParallelLogger/cran-comments.md

 ## Downstream dependencies

+The		Achilles, Characterization, CohortExplorer, CohortGenerator, debiasedTrialEmulation, FeatureExtraction, IterativeHardThresholding, OhdsiReportGenerator, OhdsiShinyAppBuilder, PatientLevelPrediction, ProteoDisco, ResultModelManager, RPANDA, SelfControlledCaseSeries
-The	Achilles, IterativeHardThresholding and ProteoDisco package depends on ParallelLogger and has been checked with this new version.
+Reverse suggests:	DatabaseConnector packages depends on ParallelLogger and has been checked with this new version.